nus-cs1010/2324-s1/docs/messages.md

          = 0
 ```

-To fix, initialize the variable to appropriate value.
+To fix, initialize the variable to the appropriate value.

 ### Warning: Declarations shadows a local variable.